django-ses/django-ses/README.rst

                     ...
     ]

-For manage status of emails through Amazon SNS has three signals for manage each status (bounce, complaint, delivery).
+Amazon SNS has three signals for each status (bounce, complaint, delivery).

 Bounces
 -------